FBartos/zcurve/README.md

 ## Example

-Z-curve can be used to estimate expected replicability rate (ERR) and expected discovery rate (EDR) using z-scores from a set of significant findings.
-This is a reproduction of an example in Bartoš and Schimmack (in preparation) where the z-curve is used to estimate ERR and EDR on a subset of studies used in reproducibility project (OSC, 2015).
+Z-curve can be used to estimate expected replicability rate (ERR), expected discovery rate (EDR), and maximum false discovery rate (Soric FDR) using z-scores from a set of significant findings.
+This is a reproduction of an example in Bartoš and Schimmack (2022) where the z-curve is used to estimate ERR and EDR on a subset of studies used in reproducibility project (OSC, 2015).
 Only studies with non-ambiguous original outcomes are used - excluding studies with “marginally significant” original findings, leading to 90 studies.
 Out of these 90 studies, 35 were successfully replicated.

 We included the recoded z-scores from the 90 OSC studies as a dataset in the package (‘OSC.z’).
 The expectation-maximization (EM) version of the